pocession/JapanHousePrice/README.md

 write.csv(test,file.path(dir,"Raw","test.csv"))
 ```

-# 5. Exploring some of the most important variables
+# 5. Exploring variables
 ## 5.1.
 The depenent variable, Transaction.price.Unit.price.m2.
+(Unit price)
-Apparently the distribution of price is right skewed.
-It is because only a few real estates are transacted with high prices.
-Those data may be outliers.
-Let's keep the data now but will remove before modeling.
+Transaction.price.Unit.price.m2. is our dependent variable, or Y. For simplicity, we will call it as unit price from now.
+Let's check the distribution first.
+Apparently the distribution is right skewed and it is because only a few real estates are transacted with high prices.
+Those data are so0called outliers.
+Let's keep the data now but will remove those data before modeling.

 ```{r}
 # Visualize the transaction price per square meter